 The first, is that the community of Nazareth was simply infuriated that Jesus would show preference to folks outside of their community.
 If we took this view, we might conclude that the community of Nazareth felt they had more privilege over those outside of their community, that Jesus should have given them an appropriate amount of help because he was after all one of them.
+Their motive to kill Jesus was a simple rejection of the man who could not do what they wanted him to do.
+A passionate rage fueled by greed.

 The other possible explanation is that the people of Nazareth simply felt abandoned.
 They had been waiting on God to fulfill God's promises of salvation and yet that salvation was going to other folks.
 They felt as though Jesus had rejected them, that they weren't good enough.
-They were experiencing feelings of loss and hopelessness.
+Their response to kill Jesus in this scenario would have been based upon their feelings of loss and hopelessness that their needs were not going to be met.
+A crime of desperation.